balderdashy/sails-docs/concepts/ORM/Models.md

 });
 ```

-> Click [here](https://gist.github.com/mikermcneil/c6a033d56497e9930a363a2949284fd3) for a version of this sample code that also includes comments.
+> In addition to `.exec()`, many Sails apps benefit from using the [async](https://www.npmjs.com/package/async) library.
+In fact, to facilitate this, Sails provides an [easy way](http://sailsjs.com/documentation/reference/configuration/sails-config-globals) to access `async` throughout your app.

 ##### Promises

 As an alternative to callbacks, Waterline also includes opt-in support for promises.
-Instead of calling `.exec()` on a query object, we can call `.then()`, `.spread()`, or `.catch()`, which will begin executing the query and return a [Bluebird promise](https://github.com/petkaantonov/bluebird).
+Instead of calling `.exec()` on a query, you can choose to call `.then()`, `.spread()`, or `.catch()`, which will begin executing the query and return a [Bluebird promise](https://github.com/petkaantonov/bluebird).

-This is where you will find the familiar CRUD methods for performing database operations like `.create()`, `.update()`, `.destroy()`, `.find()`, etc.  But you can also

-There are many built-in methods available on models, the most important of which are the query methods like [find](http://sailsjs.org/documentation/reference/waterline/models/find.html) and [create](http://sailsjs.org/documentation/reference/waterline/models/create.html).
+> If you are not already an avid user of promises, don't worry-- [just stick with `.exec()`](https://github.com/balderdashy/sails/issues/3459#issuecomment-171039631).
+The decision of whether to use callbacks or promises is a question of style, so don't feel pressured one way or the other.

 ### Resourceful pubsub methods